-B. FDA did not evaluate Petitioners' application under the drug approval standard.
+B. FDA did not evaluate Petitioners' applications under the drug approval standard.

 Contrary to Petitioners' suggestion (Petrs' Br.
-46-47), FDA's approach does not import the standards for drug approval under the FFDCA into Section 910; the drug approval standard is entirely different from the standard in Section 910, and the issue here is whether FDA applied the requirements of Section 910 in evaluating Petitioners' application.
+52-53), FDA's approach does not import the standards for drug approval under the Food, Drug and Cosmetic Act into Section 910; the drug approval standard is entirely different from the standard in Section 910, and the issue here is whether FDA complied with the requirements of Section 910.